andylang8445/2020_TIL_Project/Video Card Emulation/Overview.md

 # Overview
 * The goal of this project is to create a emulation software for Video Card

+# Planning
+## Goal of the project
+The ultimate goal of this project is being able to emulate the video card from scratch (from creation of pulse generator to displaying the image file)

 # Resources
 * https://www.youtube.com/watch?v=l7rce6IQDWs
 * https://www.youtube.com/watch?v=uqY3FMuMuRo